AustinCodingAcademy/InstructorLessonPlanning/LessonPlanStudentVersion.md

 # 5E Model Lesson Plan – Lofton and Joe

-* **Objective**: Students will use variables to represent values.
+* **Objective:** Students will use variables to represent values.
-* **Assessment**: Create 5 variables that represent integers and 5 that represent strings.
-Write a paragraph in which you reference the 10 of the variables in their appropriate.

-## Homework Assignment (10 hours/week)

-Students will read about variables and values from the following specific articles and make detailed notes of each article.
+* **Prereading:** Students will read about variables and values from the following specific articles and make detailed notes of each article.
 They will save these notes in a folder entitled “ACABackEndIntro” named “Variables_8_16_2015.txt”

 * http://www.tutorialspoint.com/php/php_variable_types.htm